dustin/gitmirror/README.markdown

 might want to `touch 'git-daemon-export-ok'` or post something to twitter or chain a different hook or something.

+### Batches of Hooks

+If you have a ton of hooks to set up, check out the [setuphooks][setuphooks] command.
+It works great for hundreds of repos with simple patterns to express how you want them to map to your mirror.

 [golang]: http://golang.org/
 [launchd]: http://developer.apple.com/macosx/launchd.html
 [curl]: http://curl.haxx.se/
 [startup]: http://dustin.github.com/2010/02/28/running-processes.html
+[setuphooks]: gitmirror/tree/master/setuphooks